 Let’s make it clear that not every tester is expected to have experience working with assistive technologies, but being aware of accessibility criteria is very beneficial to understanding accessibility.

-To create a truly accessible product, accessibility standards need to be taken into account every step of the way, which also includes development.
+To create a truly accessible product, accessibility standards need to be taken into account at every step of the development process.
 That’s why I would like to emphasize that the collaboration between designers and testers would not be enough to ensure the full accessibility of a product.

 Documentation